 Thinking about making a trip to the Solheim Cup 2019?
 Great stuff!
-With one year to go, it’s gearing up to be the golfing spectacular that we’ll be talking about for years to come.
+The event is gearing up to be the golfing spectacular that we’ll be talking about for years to come.

 Find out everything you need to know before the event with this handy guide, including dates and times, travel information, ideas for fun things to do nearby, and fabulous accommodation options to make your break even more special.